January 2019, by Gemma Snelling, Marketing Manager

 Bollard: a sturdy, short, vertical post.
 Can have a lighting element (but not always).
 Traditionally used as markers to guide the public, and/or provide structure to an area.

-Typically, up to 1 metre in height, but up to 2 metres is possible.
+Typically, up to 1m in height, but up to 2m is possible.
 Performance dictates that bollards are not used for adaptable lighting designs – so you wouldn’t (shouldn’t) find one lighting your nearest motorway!

 Small car parks, residential developments, parks / gardens and retails parks are the more obvious places to spot a bollard.
 There are even some less likely spaces where the right bollard can do a great job, such as railway sidings, where a low-level solution is required.